Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules: Conclusions

 \subsection{Spontaneous Raman Scattering}

-We provide a derivation of Eq. \ref{eq:PhotonScatteringRate}, which is a way of writing the Kramers-Heisenberg formula at detuning from resonance in terms of the atomic polarizability.
-We start with the semiclassical Stark operator, which describes the interaction between the atom and the electromagnetic field $\boldsymbol{E}$ \cite{Le_Kien_2013}:
+We provide a derivation of Eq.
+1, which is a way of writing the Kramers-Heisenberg formula \cite{Cline:94} at detuning from resonance in terms of the atomic polarizability.
+We start with the semiclassical Stark operator, which describes the interaction between the atom and the electromagnetic field with complex amplitude $\boldsymbol{\mathcal{E}}$ \cite{Le_Kien_2013}:

 where the tensor polarizability is omitted, as it is equal to zero for an atom with $J = 1/2$.
 Note that this operator as written here is not well defined when the electric field contains multiple frequency components.
 However, when applying Fermi's golden rule, energy conservation requires that the frequency of the scattered photon differs from that of the laser photon by no more than the hyperfine and Zeeman splittings, which are negligible compared to the detuning in our case.
 We can thus proceed using the values of the polarizability at the laser frequency and drop the frequency argument from the notation.